mopenstein/Commercial-Convertor/README.md

 # Commercial-Convertor
-C# Forms project that bulk converter youtube commercial compilations in preparation for decompiling.
+C# Forms project that bulk converts youtube commercial compilations in preparation for decompiling.

 Takes in multiple format video files (mp4,mkv,webm,etc) using FFMPEG in any resolution, checks for black bars on sides, removes them if present, and converts to 640x480 mp4 files.